Do Go On - 206 - Dungeons and Dragons

 So he was really into it.

-Take out the dice.
+Take out the dice?

-He was a bit of a big deal in the local war game scene.
+Dave Arneson went to the next year's Gen Con, and in Lake Geneva, he met Gary Gygax and was a little bit starstruck, who was a bit of a big deal in the local war game scene.

+Oh, boy.
 I love that idea.

-and rations and frigates during that era.
+by casually naming prices of muskets and rations and frigates during that era.

 Oh, wow.

-I love the idea of being impressed by that.
+I love the idea of being impressed.

 Oh, geez.

-Oh, my.
-Yeah, musk must get three of three shillings.
+Yeah, musket three of three shillings.

-Oh my goodness, I must speak to you more.
+Oh, my goodness, I must speak to you more.

-Here's my security card.
+This is my security card.

-My friend, Darren.
+It's my friend, Darren.

 Good stuff.

-And even though he's impressed with Gary at first, he saw the older and more influential
+And even though he was impressed with Gary at first,

-tiny things and he seemed to make a rule for every single possible scenario.
+and he seemed to make a rule for every single possible scenario.

-According to a great article from Wyard that I'll link below, which I've got a few
+According to a great article from Wired that I'll link below,

-Gary added this really lame section about
+quote, Gary added this really lame section about single ship actions to our game,

-single ship actions to our game, which nobody ever uses.
+which nobody ever uses.

 He described Gary as, quote,

-not much of a risk-taker, didn't cut school,
+not much of a risk taker,

 probably didn't get into fisticuffs,